tbrann99/Subtelomere/README.txt

 This repository contains the code used for the analysis documented in the publication entitlted "Subtelomeric plasticity contributes to gene family expansion in the human parasitic flatworm Schistosoma mansoni". https://doi.org/10.21203/rs.3.rs-3408197

+Supplementary files can be found in their native formats, alongside a bioinformatics workbook at https://zenodo.org/records/10143033
 Please address comments or questions should you remain unsure to avp25[AT]cam.ac.uk